geopython/pygeometa/docs/content/reference/mcf.md

 ## Basic Concepts

-* Sections are case sensitive
+* Section names are case sensitive
-* Section parameters are case sensitive
+* Section parameter names are case sensitive
-* Section parameter values are case sensitive
+* Section parameter codelist values are case sensitive
 * YAML [rules, conventions and features](https://en.wikipedia.org/wiki/YAML) are suppported, such as:
     * node anchors / references
     * data typing
+    * commented lines (`#`)
-* If an optional section is specified, then its child parameters' cardinality are enforced
+* If an optional section is specified, then its child parameter cardinality is enforced
 * Filename conventions are up to the user.
 However, below are some suggestions:
     * use `.yml` as file extension
     * name the MCF basename the same as the dataset (e.g. `foo.shp`, `foo.yml`)
-* To add a comment in a MCF, a line that begins with a hash tag (`#`) will be ignored
-* If you have a colon (`:`) in your text / value, use quotation marks (`"` or `'`) on either side of your text to avoid mapping errors when parsing the YAML file
+* For colons (`:`) in text values, use quotation marks (`"` or `'`) on either side of your text to avoid parsing errors

 ## Version format